DIAGNijmegen/git-novice/_episodes/05-history.md

 > > Enters into the 'digits-classifier' directory
 > >
 > > ~~~
-> > $ nano svm/classify.py #input the following text: Venus is beautiful and full of love
+> > $ nano svm/classify.py #input the following text: import matplotlib
 > > ~~~
 > > {: .bash}
 > > We created a new file and wrote a sentence in it, but the file is not tracked by git.